Schlicklab/X-inactivation/nucleosome-res-model/ML_methylation/README.md

 python3 scripts/train_rf_contact_model.py
 ```

 The script uses checkpoints.
-If a stage has already completed, the saved output is reused when the script is restarted.
+If a stage has already been completed, the saved output is reused when the script is restarted.

 ## Allele-specific prediction